Pinhole Camera

 I’m a beginner at pinhole photography.
 To make more predictable and refined photographs, the next step would be to calculate the pinhole diameter for the focal length (that is, the depth of the box, 6cm).
 Making the edges of the hole smoother would also help.

-I also have another cookie tin that is deeper, for a longer focal length.
+I have a cookie tin that is deeper, for a longer focal length.
 I plan to try that as a next step.

 Further reading